ameyms/tabulate/README.md

     // Function that returns a jquery deferred
     source: xhrSource,

-    //Array of functions that return tds content
+    //A Function that accepts row, column and cell item and returns tds content as html
-    cellRenderer: renderers,
+    renderer: renderer,

     // String or Function that accepts row, column and cell item and returns class string
     cellClass: foo,